Weekly food distribution at Bangladesh Community Center feeds neighborhood

 Biglan said the connection they’ve built with the community has allowed residents to feel comfortable asking volunteers at the food distribution for help getting vaccinated, transportation to doctor’s appointments, getting medication, and more.

-Hope Exists, along with the Bangladesh Community Center and the Bangladesh Association of Atlantic County also deliver food to residents who cannot get to the event, but reach out for help.
+Hope Exists, along with the Bangladesh Community Center and the Bangladesh Association of South Jersey also deliver food to residents who cannot get to the event, but reach out for help.

 The Community FoodBank of New Jersey provides the weekly food distribution with foods like rice, pasta, milk, and many other goods.